soundcloud/project-dev-kpis/README.md

 ### Define your environment

-Using the development, fill in your jira and github credentials as shown below.
+Using the sample environment as a base, fill in your Jira and GitHub credentials.
 You can ignore `JIRA_CONTROL_SECRET` and `JIRA_CONTROL_PATH` for now.

 ```bash
 $ cp config/sample.env config/production.env
 $ vim config/production.env
 ```

 ### Configure your Jira project

 To add your project for export, create a configuration JSON file.